-Turn Your Smartphone/Tablets into a Radiation Detector
+Turn Your iOS/Android/Windows into a Radiation Detector

 Radiation is colorless, odorless and tasteless.
 It is impossible to tell whether you are being exposed and, if so, to how much, unless you have a Geiger counter or similar device.
 We believe that everyone should have the right to know the correct radiation level in a given location.
 Right now a mother or father has no way of making sure whether the park nearby is safe for her or his child to play.
 In the past, it was hard to get a Geiger counter even if we wanted one, costing hundreds of dollars to buy.
 Because of this, Radiation-watch.org has developed a survey meter that is both reliable and affordable.

-Pocket Geiger receives the honor of RedDot Design Award, which is an international product design prize awarded by the Design Zentrum Nordrhein Westfalen in Essen, Germany.
+Pocket Geiger has received numerous awards, including Good Design Award in 2012 and RedDot Design Award in 2013.
+Good Design Award, born in 1957, is a comprehensive program for the evaluation and encouragement of design organized by Japan Institute of Design Promotion.
+RedDot Design Award is an international product design prize awarded by the Design Zentrum Nordrhein Westfalen in Essen, Germany.
 There are prize categories for product design, design agencies, and design concepts.
 Since 1955, designers and producers can apply for the prizes with the winners being presented in an annual ceremony.
 Winning products are presented in the Red Dot Design Museum on the premises of the historical Zollverein Coal Mine Industrial Complex in Essen.
 The Red Dot Design Award has more than 11,000 submissions from 61 countries.